converged-computing/mummi-operator/README.md

  - when mummi python cloneable, can install (clone) on demand
 - jobs:
  - if these are volume mounts into the wfmanager container, they should be moved
+- mlserver model should eventually be customizable (currently built into container)

 ### Questions